sambatriste/netty-wiki-translation/Forked-Tomcat-Native.md

 * Complete mavenization of the project
 * Improved OpenSSL support

-To minimize the maintenance burden between the upstream and the fork, we create a dedicated branch for each stable upstream release and apply our own changes on top of it.
+To minimize the maintenance burden between the upstream and the fork, we create a dedicated branch for each stable upstream release and apply our own changes on top of it, while keeping the number of maintained branches to minimum.

 ## Creating a new fork